RHilburn75/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date

- Theatre Outcomes by Launch date - We gathered information from the Kickstarter data and created a Pivot table on the information.
-Our key components of data consisted of our filters, Parent company, which in this cases is "theatre", and "years" to get the timeframe.
+ Theatre Outcomes by Launch date - Information was gathered from the Kickstarter data and created a Pivot table on the information.
+The key components of data consisted of filters, Parent company, which in this cases is "theatre", and "years" to get the timeframe.
-   -  I decided to use the date of conversion to get the timeframe, in this case, I'm looking for the months in the year.
+   -   Used the date of conversion to get the timeframe, in this case, looking for the months in the year.
-   -  Finally, I wanted to see how each one fared, "successful, "canceled", or "failed".
-I grabbed the total counts of those pieces of data and created columns
+   -  Finally, how did each one fared, "successful, "canceled", or "failed".
+Grabbed the total counts of those pieces of data and created columns
-   - Once I created the table, I wanted to see how it would look visually - To create a visual, a chart was created, to "see" what was found.
+   - Once the table was created, the next question was how would it look visually? - To create a visual, a chart was created, to "see" what was found.
-   -  See below Links on my findings
+   -  See below Links on findings

    ![image](https://user-images.githubusercontent.com/94253815/143725091-1ffe87a2-adf2-4426-bf33-e58c4b724a85.png)